Feeling overwhelmed or suicidal, or know someone who does?

 - Name 4 things you can feel (clothes, warm, cool, breeze, touch)

 - Name 3 things you can hear right now.

 - Name 2 things you can smell (or, 2 things you like the smell of)

 - Name 1 thing that you like to taste

 Focusing on your breathing can also help - gently breathe in and out from low down in your chest, nearer your stomach to slow your breathing down.
 Try breathing along to the below shape which can be accessed from the GIPHY website

 Where can I get emotional wellbeing advice and support?

-- Children and Young People’s Emotional Wellbeing Hub – Confidential information, advice and support available through their helpline or you can make an online referral.
+- Emotional Wellbeing Hub – Confidential information, advice and support available through their helpline or you can make an online referral.
 Phone: 0345 600 2090 (Open Monday - Friday, 8am to 7.30pm).
 Find out more on our Emotional Wellbeing Hub page

 - Kooth - A free, safe and confidential online service where you can find someone to talk to when you need it.
-Read more in our information pages or visit their website www.kooth.com
+Find out more on our Kooth information page or visit their website www.kooth.com

-- YoungMinds - For urgent support and help text YM to 85258.
+- YoungMinds Text Messenger Service - For urgent support and help text YM on 85258.
 The website also provides helpful information, advice and support.
+Visit YoungMinds website

 How can I look after my emotional wellbeing?

 The following websites and Apps can help support your emotional wellbeing: